-In order to ensure that no prospective Proposer may obtain a competitive advantage because of acquisition of information unknown to other prospective Proposers, any additional information, that is different from or in addition to, information provided in the Request for Proposal will be provided only in response to written inquiries.
-Copies of all such inquiries and the written answers will be posted as an Addendum to the Request for Proposal at the Electronic State Business Daily (ESBD) at http://esbd.cpa.state.tx.us/.
-The Addendum will be updated as needed.
-The Proposer's failure to periodically check the ESBD will in no way release the selected Contractor from "addenda or additional information" resulting in additional cost to meet the requirements of the RFP.
+In order to ensure that no prospective proposer may obtain a competitive advantage because of acquisition of information unknown to other prospective proposers, any additional information, that is different from or in addition to, information provided in the Request for Proposal will be provided only in response to written inquiries.
+Copies of all such inquiries and the written answers will be posted as an addendum to the Request for Proposal at the Electronic State Business Daily (ESBD) at http://esbd.cpa.state.tx.us/ and the TEA website.
+The addendum will be updated as needed on a weekly basis while the RFP is advertised.
+The proposer's failure to periodically check the ESBD will in no way release the selected contractor from "addenda or additional information" resulting in additional cost to meet the requirements of the RFP.
 NO PHONE INQUIRIES WILL BE ACCEPTED.

-Any Amendment to this procurement solicitation will be posted as an Addendum on the ESBD.
-If Proposers do not have Internet access, copies may be obtained through the point of contact listed in this RFP.
-Upon publication of this RFP, besides written inquiries as described above, employees and representatives of TEA will not answer questions or otherwise discuss the contents of the RFP with any potential Contractor or their representatives.
+Any Amendment to this procurement solicitation will be posted as an addendum on the ESBD.
+If proposers do not have Internet access, copies may be obtained through the point of contact listed in this RFP.
+Upon publication of this RFP, besides written inquiries as described above, employees and representatives of TEA will not answer questions or otherwise discuss the contents of the RFP with any potential contractor or their representatives.
 If a Proposer fails to observe this restriction, that Proposer's response to this RFP will be disqualified.
 This restriction does not preclude discussions for the purpose of conducting business unrelated to this RFP.

-TEA will not be bound by any communication with Proposer's other than the written Addenda issued by the Agency.
+TEA will not be bound by any communication with Proposers other than the written addenda issued by the Agency.